M.S. in Maritime Management

 A Bachelor’s degree (B.A. or B.S) from an accredited institution is required.
 An undergraduate degree in business is not required.

 Students are admitted on a rolling basis throughout the year.
+Program begins with the Fall semester.

 |Maritime Management||June 1||Late August|